 Q: How do we allocate Orders set up in DEAR so that their SKUs are reflected in Xero?
 Is this even possible?

-[Obsolete - Amazon Vendor Express was closed down last January 2019] Q: I was wondering if DEAR can support Amazon Vendor Express.
+[Obsolete - Amazon Vendor Express was closed down in January 2019] Q: I was wondering if DEAR can support Amazon Vendor Express.
 This is a new program by Amazon to buy wholesale from suppliers directly and then fulfil as Amazon.
 This is a totally different thing from Amazon seller central and FBA.
 Amazon is moving in the direction of VE.
 Can DEAR support these orders? https://vendorexpress.amazon.com/

 A: Thank you for the suggestion.
 In order to have a connection to this new system, we need to check if Amazon Vendor Express already has an API interface that can be utilised to pull orders and products from the application.
 Our developers are in the process of investigation and will come back with an answer as soon as possible.

 Q: I have three unshipped orders on Amazon, and they aren't processing on DEAR for some reason.
 I tried to manually process each order, but nothing happens.
 I also tried loading products and orders from the correct dates, but these are not showing up.
-The orders remain sitting in the Unshipped status on Amazon, although they are ready for processing.
+The orders remain sitting in Unshipped status on Amazon, although they are ready for processing.
 What is wrong?

 A: Manually delete the pending entries from the Amazon integration log and try manually loading the orders.
 The most likely cause of this error is that there is a product mapping issue preventing DEAR from properly capturing these orders.
-You can see what exactly is the issue with these orders when you download them manually.
+You can see what exactly the issue with these orders is when you download them manually.

 Q: Do you have any videos or articles on how to process sales orders in bulk that come in from eBay and Amazon?
 I can't find any material online yet.